micromark/micromark-extension-gfm-autolink-literal/test/input.md

 Can’t end in an underscore followed by a period: aaa@a.b_.

-Can container an underscore followed by a period: aaa@a.b_.c
+Can contain an underscore followed by a period: aaa@a.b_.c